radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 Logs can be viewed from Server Control Panel and Environment Operations Center.

+>[!warn] - Only SaaS deployments have access to Environment Operations Center.
+Self-managed deployments of RadiantOne do not.

 ### Control Panel

 Logs can be viewed and downloaded from Classic Control Panel > Server Control Panel > Log Viewer tab.